zdenham/diamond-etherscan/README.md

 And so, we are left with diamond etherscan, a workaround to support etherscan interactions with diamonds.

+## How it works

+Diamond Etherscan has two components.

+The first is a script to generate a "Dummy Implementation" of your diamond located at [`scripts/runGenerateDummy.ts`](https://github.com/zdenham/diamond-etherscan/blob/main/scripts/runGenerateDummy.ts).
+This uses the etherscan API to grab all of your facets' ABI and then generates a noop mock of your whole diamond. **Note** this will only work for verified facets.

+The second is a Facet called [`DiamondEtherscanFacet.sol`](https://github.com/zdenham/diamond-etherscan/blob/main/contracts/facets/DiamondEtherscanFacet.sol) that implements [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967) so you can point your diamond proxy to that implementation.
+Because all of your diamonds function signatures are implemented in the dummy, etherscan which knows about EIP-1967 will be able to appropriately display functions for interaction.

+## How to support etherscan in your diamond

+1. Generate your dummy implementation (via the website / cli or manually)
+2. Deploy your dummy implementation
+3. Add the EtherscanFacet to your diamond
+4. Set the proxy implementation to point to the deployed dummy
+5. Repeat any time you update the diamond

 ## Generating your dummy implementation

 ### **(New!)** Via the Website UI: